callmelazarus/leetcode-codewars-journey/README.md

 **Lesson:**
 - enumerate helps you loop, giving you the index, and the iterand in that order
+- the data structure you setup matters (e290). pattern

 ## Dec 29, 2022 - Thursday